JJMats/traffic_sign_classifier/writeup.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data is not evenly distributed for each label.
-There are some labels that contain
+There are some labels that contain up to 1604 images, and others that only contain 141 images.

 ![alt text][image1]